tanjirh/docs/_articles/pop-basics.md

 ![Pop Desktop](/images/pop-basics/activities-view.png)

 To navigate within the desktop, either click the <u>Activities</u> button in the top left, or press the Super key on the keyboard.
-This will show the overview of all open windows and provide a search to open program.
+This will show the overview of all open windows and provide a search to open a desired program.

 ![Pop Desktop](/images/pop-basics/show-applications.png)